craigmcc/oauth-orchestrator/README.md

     => Promise<RefreshToken>;
 ```

-This handler will be called if the Orchestrator is configured
+This handler will be called if Orchestrator is configured
-to return refresh tokens (it is by default), a refresh token
+to return refresh tokens (it is by default), and a refresh token
 will be created via this call, at the same time that a new
 access token was created.